jimpames/rentahal/README.md

 This project is the RENT A HAL AI Operating Realm

+An Open-Source Speech-Enabled Web gui For Ollama
+- with support for Llama, Llava, Stable Diffusion
+- A I App platform with API interfaces
+- out of the chute support for claude API and huggingface API

 Support out of the box:
 - Ollama - native fastapi()
 - Llama - native fastapi()